MakingSense/makingsense.github.io/4-flows/doppler-flow.md

 **_based on [git-flow]_**

-In this project we have time boxed sprints and previously defined release dates.
+In this project we have time boxed sprints and one release for sprint.
-Also, QA team is not so integrated in development process, there is not a large unit test coverage and neither a large automated test coverage yet.
-So, right now, in order to ensure quality we need a relatively large time of manual test over a stable environment.
+We have two environments for QA Control, the Integration which is for continuous integration and QA which is for regressions and demo.
+When a story is developed or a bug is fixed, the changes made by the developer, are merged into one of our main branches, named `develop`.
+Our Integration environment is pointing to that branch and it's deployed (manually through Jenkins) with the last changes of `develop` as needed.
+When the sprint finish, we create a branch from `develop` with a release number (release candidate).
+This branch will be pointed by QA environment and the QA Team will run the regression over it.

 For these reasons, we cannot follow the git-flow as it is, so we decided to change the meaning of `master` branch to represent all code that have passed all QA stages and it supposed that it is really ready to go to production.
 Also, we decided to change _release branches_ for _version branches_ which represent the output of a sprint and could be potentially deployable to production.
 So stabilization stage is done on these _version branches_, when it is stable, it is merged to `master`, when it is deployed to production it is tagged.